 Every firearm, loaded or unloaded, presents a potential health risk for those involved as more external factors are involved (additional individuals, no clear safe direction for a muzzle, etc.).

-This is an issue Armaments Systems & Procedures (ASP) actively addresses with their new Enhanced Drop-Mag Red Gun M17 training tool.
-Building upon their years of experience developing tailor-made law enforcement training devices, ASP has created products that are accessible, reliable, and, most importantly, safe to use.
+This is an issue Armaments Systems & Procedures (ASP) actively addresses with their Enhanced Drop-Mag Red Gun M17 training tool.
+Building upon their years of experience developing tailor-made law enforcement training devices, ASP products are accessible, reliable, and, most importantly, safe to use.

 Material Construction and Features

 The value of having a one-to-one replica only adds to the realism in training, and this is immeasurable.
-By having the correct dimensions of a real-life pistol counterpart, the user is able to use their same holsters and rail attachments during their non-life fire training.
-This both saves on having to buy any additional accessories as well as recreates how a user would normally carry their defensive firearm.
+By having the correct dimensions of a real-life pistol counterpart, you can use the same holsters and rail attachments during their non-life fire training as you do in real life.
+This both saves on having to buy any additional accessories as well as recreates how you would normally carry your defensive firearm.

 Ergonomics and Functionality

-Additionally, a true replica firearm will naturally inherit feature the same ergonomics and comfort of your personal weapon.
-Objects that are familiar in the hand during training will translate to how you use them in a real encounter.
-As I’ve done dry runs with the Red Gun M17, nothing about it felt cheap or weak in its overall design.
+Additionally, a true replica firearm will naturally inherit the same ergonomics and comfort of your personal weapon.
+Objects that are familiar your hand during training will translate to how you use them in a real encounter.
+As I do dry runs with the Red Gun M17, nothing about it feels cheap or weak in its overall design.
 I’ve repeatedly whacked the sights on hard surfaces and dropped the training gun on wooden floors with no damage or bends to its construction.

 The iron sights are durable and line up as intended.
-I’ve stated in my other review of ASP’s H&K 416 Red Gun that having irons or some sort of aiming device is a must-have in training as it adds context.
-Something as simple as knowing that your mock firearm was lined up correctly and your intent to shoot occurred simultaneously only adds to the realism for everyone involved.
-This is something I’m very much happy ASP did not compromise on with their M17 model.
+Irons or some sort of aiming device is a must-have in training as it adds context.
+Something as simple as knowing that your mock firearm is lined up correctly and your intent to shoot occur simultaneously only adds to the realism for everyone involved.
+This is something I’m very much happy ASP did not compromise on with this M17 red training gun.